Interior of a Mosque: Colors and connection to the Koran

 The painting utilizes bright colors such as vivid greens, blues and reds within the clothing of the figures.
 In the Islamic religion, each of these colors do have a significance.
 Green is said to symbolize a paradise and is also associated with the Prophet Muhammed.
 It is cited in the Koran as having two different meanings.
 The first being that green is the color used to describe the clothing worn by believers in heaven as well as the color of the furniture.
 The second is lush and fruitful lands.
 It is a sacred color also connected to renewal and symbolizing life.
 Blue is considered a more protective color.
 It represents peace and tranquility, as well as spirituality and the heavens.
-An interesting thing to note is that a different academic journal writes that blue has a negative connotation and is actually associated with the eyes of sinners.
+A different academic journal writes that blue has a negative connotation and is actually associated with the eyes of sinners.
 This could be connected to the fact that Gérôme was actively participating in the notion of being Orientalist through art.
 He used colors in his work without a deeper understanding of what they represent in the Islamic culture.
 When it comes to red it is mentioned in the Koran only one time.
 It is described in the context of colors created by God and mountains.
 It is also representative of blood and war.
 It has both positive and negative connotations associated with it.
 Further analyzing, red is also connected to gender differentiation as some hues of red were prohibited for men to wear.
 Simply, red is meant to symbolize power and strength as well as love.
 The surrounding area that is the actual structure of the mosque is painted with browns, tans and yellows.